 Please refer to the Residential Permitting Guide (PDF) for complete information on these requirements.

 |Colorado requires an asbestos inspection before remodeling if there might be asbestos-containing materials, and before any demolition work.
 This inspection determines whether abatement is required.
 Unsafe removal of asbestos releases microscopic fibers that can cause severe lung disease and cancer when inhaled.||To prevent breaks, low-pressure issues, and health risks, replace water service lines that are older than 50 years or that are made of non-copper materials, particularly lead and galvanized pipe.
 Contact Denver Water Sales Administration to find out if the water lines on your property need to be replaced.||The EPA requires firms performing renovation, repair, and painting in homes, childcare facilities and preschools built before 1978 to use an EPA-certified renovator trained to follow specific work practices to prevent contamination from lead-based paint.

 |Learn more about state asbestos rules and permits.||Learn when and how service lines must be replaced.||Find certified RRP contractors.|

 The organizations and agencies listed below serve Denver area residents who are in need of home modifications and repairs, from installing wheelchair ramps, snow removal and landscaping to minor electrical/plumbing work, energy-efficient upgrades, and more.
 Follow the links below to contact these groups for resources, advice, and assistance.

 Search a list of companies that currently have obtained a contractor's license from the City and County of Denver.
 Be sure to check the expiration date and status to make sure the contractor's license is still active.

 Create an account using the e-plan account application form.
-Then use e-Plan to submit your plans electronically.
+Then use e-Plan to submit site development or wastewater plans electronically.